Definition of Terms

 No additional special characters will be allowed for Team names, Logos or Player Names (including underscores, slashes, etc.).
 Team Names, Logos and Player Names may not contain: vulgarities or obscenities; names related to the hero characters in the Mobile Legends: Bang Bang or other similar characters; or other contents that may create confusion.

 An MPL team has the ability to acquire sponsors.
 Sponsor names and related information are only allowed to be displayed on team uniforms during a match.
-If sponsors belong to the following list of restricted sponsor types then the sponsor's company name cannot be displayed during Mobile Legends: Bang Bang games, any documents related to Mobile Legends: Bang Bang, MPL or any game, competition, league or tournament related to Moonton.
-The MPL officials have the ability to update the category list at any time.
+If sponsors belong to the following list of restricted sponsor types then the sponsor's company name cannot be displayed during Mobile Legends: Bang Bang games, any documents related to Mobile Legends: Bang Bang, MPL or any game, competition, league or tournament related to the MPL.
+The MPL Operating Committee have the ability to update the category list at any time.
 The following is a nonexclusive list of limited sponsors:

-Any Team/ Team Member, may not acquire sponsorships in the below listed categories:
+Any Team/ Team Member, may not acquire sponsorships in the below-listed categories:

-A team or player must provide the following information to MPL officials for permission before being sponsored.
+A team or player must provide the following information to the MPL Operating Committee for permission before being sponsored.

-Approval.
-All Team Names, Logos, Player Names and Sponsors must be approved by the MPL official in advance of use in tournaments.
+All Team Names, Logos, Player names, and Sponsors must be approved by the MPL operating committee in advance for use in tournaments.

 The definition of a "Club Sole Owner" is as follows:

 Any other team members that participate in the league through any capacity are not allowed to purchase or attempt to possess/control any other MPL team through any other means before the end of the final MPL in which they are participating in.